 You can easily measure the humidity of your basement with a hygrometer (can be purchased from most retail stores).

 If you have no access to a hygrometer, then you can look out for the following signs:

-There are a number of designs for basements dehumidifiers from different brands in the market today.
-However, in many dehumidifiers, moist air in the basement is directed over coolant filled coils by a fan.
+There are some designs for basements dehumidifiers from different brands in the market today.
+However, in many dehumidifiers, moist air in the basement is directed over coolant-filled coils by a fan.
 The moisture condenses over the coils and drips into a collection apart.
 The dry air is then expelled back into the basement.

 How do I pick the right basement dehumidifier for my basement?

 To pick the best basement dehumidifier, you must understand:

 - The capacity of the dehumidifier – The efficiency of any basement dehumidifier is not determined by its size, but by its capacity.
 Capacity refers to how many pints of water the basement dehumidifier can extract from the basement in a single day.